dongaba/TVerRec/README.md

-# :tv:**TVerRec**:tv: - video downloader for TVer -
+# :tv:**TVerRec**:tv: - Downloader for TVer -
-TVerRec is a dedicated video downloader for Tver, a video distribution site in Japan written in powershell script.
+TVerRec is a video downloader for TVer written in powershell script.
-Instead of downloading videos one by one, it downloads them all at once by specifying the genre of the video or the talent who appears in it.
+Instead of downloading videos one by one, TVerRec downloads them all videos at once by specifying the genre of the video or the talent who appears in it.
 It is designed to run continuously, so if you start it once, it will download every time a new program is delivered.
 Necessary components such as chromedriver and ffmpeg are automatically downloaded to the latest version.